GCYZSL/O3-LLM-UNLEARNING/README.md

-We Upload an initial version of our Code on SOUL and will upload the code for other datasets.
+We upload an initial version of our Code on SOUL and will upload the code for other datasets.

 ## 1) Installation
 You can install the required dependencies using the following command: